High School Musical 3: Senior Year: Production

-Development

-Zac Efron was quoted in People Magazine as saying, "I can tell you that if the script is good and if we all agree on a final script, then there's nothing that is going to hold us back from doing it.
+Discussing returning for a third film in September 2007, Zac Efron told People Magazine, "I can tell you that if the script is good and if we all agree on a final script, then there's nothing that is going to hold us back from doing it.
 We have fun making these movies and that's very rare in this business."
 Rumors persisted of ongoing salary disputes between Disney and the lead performers, particularly Efron.
-According to Rachel Abramowitz, as reported online by the Chicago Tribune, "an eclectic cross-section of Hollywood insiders think Efron should get a cool $5 million for High School Musical 3, the theatrical version of the franchise, which Disney hoped to make before the Writers Guild strike and Screen Actors Guild strike shut down Hollywood for several months.
-Efron declined to comment for the article, and although contract negotiations still are ongoing, sources say Efron is being offered a salary closer to $3 million, not $5 million, for the follow-up, which focuses on senior year at East High.
-Whatever the price, he's still perceived as a steal."
+According to Rachel Abramowitz, as reported online by the Chicago Tribune, Efron was reported to be asking for $5 million, though she noted he had been offered closer to $3 million.
+Disney had planned to make the film before the Writers Guild strike and Screen Actors Guild strike shut down Hollywood for several months.
 The film was originally titled Haunted High School Musical with plans of a Halloween theme that were later scrapped.

-Ortega stated that pre-production would most likely start in January 2008.
-Filming began May 3, 2008, at East High School in Salt Lake City, Utah.
-He stated that the script had been submitted before the writers' strike started and that they were developing music.
-He added that filming would take place in Salt Lake City as in the first two films, hinted that the plot will be something of the nature of the Wildcats' final year in high school and stated, "it looks like we've rounded up the cast."

-Before filming began, the HSM3 board and cast held a press conference at East High School announcing the start of filming.
-The film was set for release in theaters in the United States on October 24, 2008, though the film was to open in several countries, including the United Kingdom, at least one week earlier.
-The film had an $11 million budget and a 40-day shooting period.
-The film was said at the time to be the final installment with the current cast.

-Vanessa Hudgens photo controversy

-Despite early reports that Vanessa Hudgens would be dropped from the film due to her nude photo scandal, The Walt Disney Company denied the reports, saying, "Vanessa has apologized for what was obviously a lapse in judgment.
+Despite early reports that Vanessa Hudgens would be dropped from the film due to her nude photo scandal, Disney denied the reports, saying, "Vanessa has apologized for what was obviously a lapse in judgment.
 We hope she's learned a valuable lesson."

+In November 2007, director and choreographer Kenny Ortega stated that pre-production would most likely start in January 2008, with filming planning to take place in Salt Lake City, Utah.
+At that time, the script was finalize and the music was being worked on.
+He hinted that the plot would revolve around the Wildcats' final year in high school and stated, "it looks like we've rounded up the cast".
+The returning cast and film's plot were announced in January 2008.

+Principal photography began on May 3, 2008; the 41 days scheduled for shooting was a longer period than for the first two films.
+The production received a $2 million filming incentive from Utah's Governor's Office of Economic Opportunity board to entice the production to film in Salt Lake City, including at East High School.
+High School Musical 3 was scheduled for release in theaters in the United States on October 24, 2008.
+The film had an $30 million budget and was said at the time to be the final installment with the current cast.
+The film introduced three new characters, Tiara Gold (played by Jemma McKenzie-Brown), Jimmie "The Rocket" Zara (played by Matt Prokop), and Donny Fox (played by Justin Martin), where were viewed by producer Bill Borden as the stars for a potential fourth film for Disney Channel.